otavio99/Freelancing-from-noob-to-pro/scenarios.md

 # Scenarios

-This section will describe scenarios not only for a possible system but for the whole interaction around the token economy, its entire cyle.
+This section will describe scenarios not only for a possible system but for the whole interaction around the token economy, its entire cycle.

 For these scenarios, we are going to have 3 parties: customer, freelancer volunteer, charity volunteer/manager.
 The description of each role is:

 - **Customer:** A person who wants to donate and utilize rewarded tokens to exchange for utilities or services in the digital market.